PSWil/Plotly_Analysis/README.md

 # Plotly_Analysis

-## You can visit the dashboard by clicking [here](https://pswil.github.io/Plotly_Analysis/)!
+## You can visit the dashboard [here](https://pswil.github.io/Plotly_Analysis/)!

-## Overview
+### Overview
-This project analyzes data related to belly button biodiversity.
-By using HTML and Javascript's Plotly and D3 libraries, I have created a dashboard to present the top 10 bateria cultures found in a participant's belly button, all of the bateria cultures found in their belly button, and their weekly washing freqency.
+This project analyzes data related to belly button biodiversity of participants in a study.
+Using HTML and JavaScript’s Plotly and D3 libraries, I created a dashboard, searchable by participant, to display the top 10 bacterial cultures found in a participant's belly button, the frequency of each bacteria present, and the amount of time they washed their belly button weekly.